wistia/wistia-open-docs/_posts/embedded-video-analytics.md

 Your viewers aren't just a mass of numbers&mdash;they're individual people and potential leads.
 That's why Wistia created a section entirely devoted to them: your Audience.

 The Audience page is all about leads.
-Here you can track viewers through email addresses and see all untracked views.
+Here you can track viewers through names and email addresses, and also see all untracked views.

 To get to the Audience page choose **Audience** from the **Stats** menu.

 {% post_image hashed_id: '1b504300470d4a8d8d3857ad88151f11680215b4', class: 'center' %}

-You can check out your Audience in two ways: those tracked with an email address (through [Turnstile]({{ '/turnstile' | post_url }}) or [email merge tags)]({{ '/email-marketing' | post_url }})) or look at the total audience.
-You also have the opportunity to Search for individual contacts by name or email address.
-(At this time, you can't search for network or location&mdash;just name and email address.)
+You can check out your Audience in two ways: those tracked with an email address (as with [Turnstile]({{ '/turnstile' | post_url }}) or [email merge tags)]({{ '/email-marketing' | post_url }})) or look at the total audience.
+You also have the opportunity to Search for individual contacts anyway you need to&mdash;via IP address, name, email address, location, company&mdash;the sky's the limit.

 If you want to drill down further and just see Turnstile entries click "Turnstile" in the description.

 Each audience member has their own summary line.

-{% post_image hashed_id: '2d90c362b5d0b1a22493de08d285872d76e4d501', class: 'center' %}
+{% post_image hashed_id: '9fa7b8084d6c4314d2a31b7eb7547bb412321305', class: 'center' %}

-In the blue or grey box on the left (grey for unrecognized, blue for recognized) you'll see a number.
+In the grey or blue box on the left (grey for unrecognized, blue for recognized) you'll see a number.
 This number indicates the number of videos this audience member has watched in your Wistia account.

-Next to that you'll see the network on which the viewer watched your video (or their name, if available) and their location.
+Next to that you'll see the network on which the viewer watched your video (or their name, if provided) and their location.

-Still more goodies available:
+Still more goodies you might see:

 -   Their email address (if provided)
+-   Their smiling face (if available)
--   Where the lead came from (passed in?
-Turnstile?)
+-   Information about where the lead came from (Turnstile?
+Tagged with a merge tag?)
--   And the last video they watched of yours
+-   And the video that identified the lead

+{% post_image hashed_id: 'a96be3270da25bb3d36acd6613dc42ef495d178e', class: 'center' %}

 Each member of your audience has their own Viewer Page.
 Clicking anywhere on the summary line will bring you there!